 Another climate solution that isn’t a new hybrid car?
 Worldwide gender equity.

 Along with trying to get the world to eat wholesome, plant-based food, my other obsession is NBA basketball.
 It goes without saying that I love food-focused NBA stories and this one about the Pancake King is great.
-Those fruity pebbles pancakes are a bit much for me though ;)

 “There is a reason the fashion industry clings to old-fashioned ways of doing things – it is cheaper and it is easier.
 We can only fix this mess if we work together.”